lupyuen/lupyuen.github.io/src/pr.md

 Which we copy into a __Validation Response__ email...

 -   [__NuttX Release Validation Response__](https://www.mail-archive.com/dev@nuttx.apache.org/msg09565.html)

+Which we'll send back to the Mailing List.

+Since there are so many NuttX devices, we really appreciate your help with this! 🙏

 _What are the updates to the NuttX Validation Instructions?_